 Establishing and maintaining a healthy pregnancy is crucial in planning to give birth at home.
 Nutrition plays a large role as well as setting up a trusting relationship.
-The hour-long prenatal visits are conducted in my office.
+The hour-long prenatal visits are conducted in the office.
 At each visit we will check the mother’s urine, weight, and blood pressure.
 We will feel the baby’s position and listen to the baby’s heartbeat.
-Many different topics pertaining to pregnancy, labor, birth and parenting will be discussed as well as addressing any concerns the mother or other family members have.
-Fathers, significant others, and children are encouraged to attend.
-Typically we see a woman 10-15 times before she gives birth.
+Many different topics pertaining to pregnancy, labor, birth and parenting will be discussed as well as addressing any concerns.
+Partners and children are encouraged to attend.
+They are typically 10-15 prenatal visits before the birth.
 We are also available by phone or email for questions or concerns.
-We have liaisons with different medical doctors for obtaining lab work or ultra sound.
+We can obtain any necessary labwork or ultrasounds.

 Labor and Birth